sequitur/raconteur/docs/situation.md

 ### choices :: Array

 A list of situation names and/or tags, used by Undum to construct a list of choices for a situation.
 Tags should be prefixed with `#`.
 This list of choices is the last thing outputted when a situation is entered, after `after()` is called.

+### classes :: Array

+A list of classes that will be added to the `class` attribute of the `<section>` element wrapping the situation's content.
+If the situation has no content or if its `continueSection` property is truthy, this is disregarded.

+The classes given are in addition to the `[situation name]-situation` class that is added to the section by default.

+### continueSection :: Boolean

+If this is a truthy value, instead of creating a new section, the `content` of this situation is appended to the end of the `#current-situation` section -- Normally, the section created by the previous situation.
+This can be useful if you want to use a section as a styled element and you want to expand it, for instance if you want to group some sections visually inside a box.

 ### content :: String or Function